 Why this insurance often is overlooked

-Disability income policy has been around for more a decade but consumer awareness is still low.
-The reasons I observe are as follows:
+Disability income policies have been around for more than a decade but consumer awareness is still low.
+The reasons are as follows:

-1. Not easy for insurance advisors to explain to consumers
+1. Not easy for insurance advisers to explain to consumers

-Indeed Disability Income policies are more complex than the standard death and critical illness policies.
-It is not easy to explain, in definite terms, to what extent the disability must be before the income benefit continues to be payable after 2 years (see point b).
-What is meant by a reasonable occupation by virtue of ‘training, education or experience?’
+Disability Income policies are more complex than the standard death and critical illness policies.
+It is not easy to explain, in definite terms, to what extent the disability must be before the income benefit continues to be payable after two years (see point b).
+What is meant by a reasonable occupation by virtue of “training, education or experience?”
 It is too general and subjective to accept.
-In assessing claims, insurance companies rely on their in-house objective judgement together with medical and other professionals’ opinions.
-Unfortunately, that is the nature of such insurance.
-Important but difficult to explain.
-As such, many advisors may prefer to avoid this insurance and go for those easier to market.
+In assessing claims, insurance companies rely on their in-house objective judgment together with medical and other professionals’ opinions.
+Unfortunately, that is the nature of such insurance – important but difficult to explain.
+As such, many advisers may prefer to avoid this insurance and go for those easier to market.

 2. Consumers are confused

-3. Only 3 companies are offering it – GE, Aviva and AIA
+3. Only three companies are offering it – Great Eastern, Aviva, and AIA

-GE and Aviva are the pioneers with AIA joining the list in recent years.
+Great Eastern and Aviva were the pioneers, with AIA joining the list in recent years.
 Why are there so few providers?
 Firstly, the forces of demand and supply.
 The market size for disability income is not big enough for many insurers to be excited about.
 Secondly, the risk to the insurer is quite high.
 Consider our example John.
 If he is disabled for 30 years, the insurer has to pay up to $1,080,000 ($3,000 pm x 12 mth x 30 years).
-Yet, the premium for his Disability Income insurance policy only costs around $574 pa.
+Yet, the premium for his Disability Income insurance policy only costs around $574 per annum.